hunchongtan/PDS_Arduino/README.md

 ## Physical Set Up
 Ideally, the code is for a top-btm servo motor set up for 2 switches as shown in this<a href="https://www.hackster.io/tharindusrt/servo-light-switch-mqtt-1ff492"> example online</a>:

 <img src="https://github.com/hunchongtan/PDS_Arduino/assets/87000020/4ff9fd5a-e4ae-4788-b7e2-05214ac071b1" width="500" />

 Due to space constraints above the switch, I have gone for a top-btm servo motor set up for just the light switch.

 ## Troubleshooting Tips
 - Tweak the angle of rotation (0 - 180) based on the amount of strength needed to turn the switch on/off.
+- The IR Receiver can be shorted easily.
+Ensure the resistor is connected.
+To check if it is working, run the IR Receiver Set Up code in the Basic Set Up section.
 - Firmly secure the servo motor with Bluetac or any adhesive.
 - Make sure the cable connected is a data cable.
 - Use a portable battery pack to power the circuit.